sagemath/trac_to_gh/Issue 1488.md

 # Issue 1488: [with easy patch] fix output of symbolic vectors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1488

 Original creator: was